 The following graduate student positions are available.

-This position will begin in 2016 and will compare the patterns in soil moisture and the resultant evapotranspiration fluxes from a range in natural fens in the oilsands development region.
+Ecohydrological Evolution of a Constructed Fen in the Athabasca Oil Sands Region.
+These fully funded MSc positions will begin in 2018 and will: quantify the hydrological/microclimatic effects of the developing vegetation layer in a constructed fen, its surrounding upland and reclaimed slopes on the trajectory of ecohydrological conditions in the constructed peatland; examine the constructed fen response to water stresses associated with greater weather variability; and, determine the relative importance of internal water conservation mechanisms versus external water sources for the long-term feasibility/maintenance of the constructed fen.
+As well as work on the constructed watershed, these projects will also analogues from a range in natural fens in the oilsands development region.
 This will assess the required hydrological conditions to produce the ecological functioning necessary to produce a sustainable wetland system within the subhumid climate of the Western Boreal Plain.
 This position will involve field measurements and be best suited for a student with a strong background in hydrology or climatology, and some experience in ecology.